Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation

 \subsection{Results on Radio Features Augmentation}

-Analogously, for radio feature augmentation we compare four methods for synthesizing per-PCI \ac{RSRP} fingerprints \cite{sun2018augmentation}: (i) the proposed spatial KNN-based augmentation with additive log-normal shadowing; (ii) a \ac{RF} regression trained per-PCI; (iii) a \ac{GPR} with a \ac{SE} kernel; and (iv) a \ac{GPR} with a \ac{RQ} kernel; (v) an \ac{MLP} with three hidden layers; (vi) a \ac{CGAN}; (vii) a \ac{ReFlow} model, representing state-of-the-art diffusion-based generation; and (viii) a \ac{NF} model.
-All radio feature models are trained on region-specific training sets and evaluated on held-out test sets using the \ac{MAE} on per-PCI \ac{RSRP} values.
+Similarly, for radio feature augmentation we compare eight methods for synthesizing per-PCI \ac{RSRP} fingerprints \cite{sun2018augmentation}: (i) the proposed spatial KNN-based augmentation with additive log-normal shadowing; (ii) a \ac{RF} regression trained per-PCI; (iii) a \ac{GPR} with a \ac{SE} kernel; and (iv) a \ac{GPR} with a \ac{RQ} kernel; (v) an \ac{MLP} with three hidden layers; (vi) a \ac{CGAN}; (vii) a \ac{ReFlow} model, representing state-of-the-art diffusion-based generation; and (viii) a \ac{NF} model.
+All radio feature models are trained on region-specific training sets and evaluated on held-out test sets using the \ac{MedAE} on per-PCI \ac{RSRP} values.
 This evaluation is conducted independently for each geographic region.
 The reported values in Tab.~\ref{tab:mae_models} represent the average \ac{MedAE} over ten independent runs, with associated 95\% \ac{CI}.